A cultural short break of Poland's old capital its medieval Old Town, the royal castle, the Salt Mine, Auschwitz, Wadowice and Schindler's factory

 Day 2 Morning walking tour of Wawel Hill including the 16th century castle, its royal chambers and the cathedral followed by the Old Town including the church of St. Mary, St. Florian’s Gate, Cloth Hall and the main Market Square.
 Afternoon visit to the stained glass museum and tasting of four different vodkas/liqueurs.
 (B)

 Day 3 Drive to Auschwitz-Birkenau.
 The tour of the museum, part of UNESCO, comprises both parts of the former concentration camp – Auschwitz I and Auschwitz II-Birkenau.
-Continue to Wadowice for a visit to the 18th century Basilica and the Holy Father John Paul II Family Home.
-Enjoy a cup of coffee and a slice of Polish papal cream cake.
+Continue for a visit to Kalwaria Zebrzydowska Monastery, a UNESCO World Heritage site, founded by Mikołaj Zebrzydowski.
 (B)

 Day 4 Morning orientation tour of the old Jewish district followed by Schindler’s Enamel Factory.
 The administrative buildings of this former metal item factory house the Nazi occupation exhibition.
 Afternoon excursion to Wieliczka Salt Mine, one of the oldest mines in Europe placed on the list of UNESCO in 1978.
 The mine opened in the 13th century, and produced table salt continuously until 2007.
 (B)